Andreas Mayer

 PhD student (Princeton Physics)

-MSci student in Physics
+MSc student in AI

 Touchchai Chotisorayuth